 Catalyzing the Development of Life-Saving Cancer Treatments

-While the CACT is primarily a lab and research space, our design team included a number of individuals outside of our Science & Technology practice — including experts in our corporate workplace design and strategy team — to create the best workplace environment possible for the 100 highly-specialized employees.
-The strategic layout and organization of the laboratory environments will ultimately reduce the time it takes to create the “hunter cells” for one patient by 50%.
-At the outset of this effort it took an entire month to tackle this for each patient; now, it only takes two weeks which allows for quicker treatment delivery and larger development capacity.
+Our team included both laboratory designers and experts in corporate workplace design and strategy.
+By improving the layout and organization of the laboratory environment, the optimized design reduces the time it takes to create the “hunter cells” for one patient by 50 percent.
+At the outset of this effort, it took an entire month to tackle this for each patient; now, it only takes two weeks which allows for quicker treatment delivery and larger development capacity.